Invertible Manifold Learning for Dimension Reduction: Proposed Method

+where $\mathcal{N}_{{i}}^k$ is a set of ${x_i}$'s $k$-nearest neighborhood in the input space, and $d_{X}$ and $d_{Z}$ are the distance of the input and the latent space, which can be approximated by Euclidean distance in local open sets.

-\textbf{Push-away loss.}\quad In the real case discussed in Sec \ref{CH_3.2}, the latent space of the $(L-1)$-th layer can approximately to be a hyper-plane in Euclidean space, so that we introduce push-away loss to repel the non-adjacent sample points of each $x_{i}$ in its $B$-radius neighbourhood in the latent space.
-It deflates the manifold locally when acting together with $L_{LIS}$.
-Similarly, $L_{push}$ is applied after the linear transformation in the $L$-th layer:
+\paragraph{Push-away loss.} In the real case discussed in Section \ref{CH_3.3}, the latent space of the $(L-1)$-th layer can approximately be a hyperplane in Euclidean space, so that we introduce push-away loss to repel the non-adjacent sample points of each $x_{i}$ in its $B$-radius neighborhood in the latent space.
+It deflates the manifold locally when acting together with $L_{LIS}$ in the linear DR. Similarly, $L_{push}$ is applied after the linear transformation in the $l$-th layer: